szw/vim-kompleter/README.md

 Lispy Identifiers
 -----------------

-Lispy identifiers are just keywords with a hyphen allowed inside.
+Lispy identifiers are just keywords with a dash (`-`) allowed inside.
 Normally you can enable them by setting `:set lisp`.
 They are common not only in Lisp but also in a bunch of web interface languages, like HTML or CSS.